-Physicians often use urine drug screens for initial assessment, monitoring compliance, and documenting unusual drug behaviors when prescribing opioids.
-Another important tool is the Visual Analogue Scale (VAS), which serves to measure and monitor pain levels.
-However, there are some reported issues with VAS, including whether it is a ratio or ordinal level of pain measurement.
+Clinicians often use urine drug screens for initial assessment, monitoring compliance, and documenting unusual drug behaviors when prescribing opioids.
+Another important tool is the Visual Analogue Scale (VAS), which measures and monitors pain levels.
+However, VAS has some reported issues, including whether it is a ratio or ordinal level of pain measurement.
 Providers who treat patients with chronic opioid therapy should incorporate prescription drug monitoring program data into the treatment protocol.

 The Clinical Opiate Withdrawal Scale (COWS) is a useful tool to evaluate individuals experiencing opioid withdrawal.
-Clinicians score withdrawal symptoms, which include yawning, rhinorrhea, and restlessness, and physiological measures, such as pulse rate, pupil size, and blood pressure to assess a patient’s level of withdrawal and infer his or her level of dependence on opioids.
+Clinicians score withdrawal symptoms, including yawning, rhinorrhea, restlessness, and physiological measures, such as pulse rate, pupil size, and blood pressure to assess a patient’s level of withdrawal and infer their level of dependence on opioids.

 Buprenorphine, a long-acting partial mu agonist and kappa antagonist, reduces cravings and withdrawal symptoms.
-It can be prescribed by physicians and nurses who have a Drug Abuse Treatment Act 200 X waiver.
+Clinicians can prescribe it with a Drug Abuse Treatment Act of 2000 waiver.
 Abrupt discontinuation can also result in withdrawal.

 Naltrexone is a mu receptor antagonist which does not require a special license or waiver for clinicians to prescribe it.
-Before using naltrexone to treat withdrawal or abstinence from opioids, patients must discontinue opioid use to detoxify, which can be challenging for some patients.
+Before using naltrexone to treat withdrawal or abstinence from opioids, patients must discontinue opioid use to detoxify, a potentially challenging obstacle for some patients.
 Naltrexone has been successful in treating alcohol, nicotine, and stimulant use disorder.